keschaefer/live-code-interview-practice/README.md

 2. run `npm install` in your terminal
 3. run `npm start`, you should see the app live in your browser

 Now you're ready to begin coding!
 This excercise is designed to last for about one hour.
 The goal is to implement the list of challenges below within the existing framework of this code base.
+Take a look at the tasks and begin to think about how will you will implement them, don't start coding until you start working with your interviewer.

 1. Render an ordered list of the wildflower names
 2. Create an input field that allows the user to search the wildflowers based on common name.
 Your rendered list should update based on the search showing only those result that match. (case insensitive)